redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```

-## Use the pre-configured VNC Docker image
+## Use the configured VNC Docker image

 1. SSH to the VM from GCP console.